RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 will be sent a notification email.
 </font>

-The "notify:" attribute is an option in <font color="orange">all OR most</font> object types, and is used when an object is successfully updated.
+The "notify:" attribute is an option in most object types, and is used when an object is successfully updated.
 The "notify:" attribute of the old version of the object is used if the object is being modified or deleted.
-The "notify:" attribute of the new version of the object is used if the object is being created.<font color="green"> If there are multiple "notify:" attributes, an email will be sent to the addresses contained in all of these, subject to the above conditions on the operation.</font> If the update fails for any reason then no notifications will be sent to any "notify:" email addresses.
+The "notify:" attribute of the new version of the object is used if the object is being created.
+If there are multiple "notify:" attributes, an email will be sent to the addresses contained in all of these, subject to the above conditions on the operation.
+If the update fails for any reason then no notifications will be sent to any "notify:" email addresses.

-The "mnt-nfy:" and "upd-to:" attributes can only be included in **mntner** objects. <font color="green">The "upd-to:" is mandatory and "mnt-nfy:" is optional.
-These are used to inform users of successful updates to a maintained object or attempted updates where the authorisation failed.</font>
+The "mnt-nfy:" and "upd-to:" attributes can only be included in **mntner** objects.
+The "upd-to:" is mandatory and "mnt-nfy:" is optional.
+These are used to inform users of successful updates to a maintained object or attempted updates where the authorisation failed.

-When a maintained object is updated successfully a notification message will be sent to email addresses contained in the "mnt-nfy:" attributes of the **mntner** objects. <font color="green">If the updated object has one or more "mnt-by:" attributes, notifications will be sent to all the email address listed in all the "mnt-nfy:" attributes in all the referenced **mntner** objects.</font>
+When a maintained object is updated successfully a notification message will be sent to email addresses contained in the "mnt-nfy:" attributes of the **mntner** objects.
+If the updated object has one or more "mnt-by:" attributes, notifications will be sent to all the email address listed in all the "mnt-nfy:" attributes in all the referenced **mntner** objects.

 When an **inet(6)num**, **route(6)** or a **domain** object is created, authentication is required from the parent object.
 If the parent has a "mnt-lower:" (or "mnt-routes:" or "mnt-domains:") attribute, this is the **mntner** that will need to be authenticated against.
-Otherwise the parent "mnt-by:" attribute be used. <font color="green">The email address listed in all the "mnt-nfy:" attributes of all the parent's appropriate mntner objects will be notified.</font>
+Otherwise the parent "mnt-by:" attribute be used.
+The email address listed in all the "mnt-nfy:" attributes of all the parent's appropriate mntner objects will be notified.

 When an update to a maintained object fails the authentication, the notifications are sent to all the email address contained in the "upd-to:" attributes.
 The rules for finding the appropriate "upd-to:" attributes are the same as for the "mnt-nfy:" above.

 The optional irt-nfy:" attribute is only allowed in an **irt** object.
-This is used when a reference to an **irt** object is added to or removed from an **inetnum** or **inet6num** object (by means of "mnt-irt:" attribute). <font color="green">If the irt object contains one or more "irt-nfy:" attribute(s), all the email addresses listed in all the "irt-nfy:" attributes will be sent a notification.</font>
+This is used when a reference to an **irt** object is added to or removed from an **inetnum** or **inet6num** object (by means of "mnt-irt:" attribute).
+If the irt object contains one or more "irt-nfy:" attribute(s), all the email addresses listed in all the "irt-nfy:" attributes will be sent a notification.

 The optional "ref-nfy:" attribute is only allowed in an **organisation** object.
 This is used when a reference to an **organisation** object is added to an object (by means of "org:" attribute).

 The format of a notification message is similar to the ACK message.
 The first section explains why you are being sent this notification.
 The next section has the email header or IP address details showing where the update came from.
-The final section shows the changes that were contained in the update message, if it was successful. <font color="orange">If it failed for authorisation reasons, it shows the object for which a change was attempted, but not the actual change details.
-OR For a modification a ‘diff’ is included to show the difference between the original object and the new object.
-If the update failed for authorisation reasons, it shows the object for which a change was attempted, but not the actual change details.</font>
+The final section shows the changes that were contained in the update message, if it was successful.
+For a modification a ‘diff’ is included to show the difference between the original object and the new object.
+If the update failed for authorisation reasons, it shows the object for which a change was attempted, but not the actual change details.

-<font color="orange">A OR Each</font> notification message is only sent to a single email address. <font color="green">There is no CC: included in any notification.
-So when multiple email addresses need to be notified of the same update, each address will receive it’s own email.</font>It will contain all the notification details of objects from an update message that relate to that email address. <font color="orange">If the same details need to be sent to two different email addresses, then two separate emails will be generated by the database software
+Each notification message is only sent to a single email address.
+There is no CC: included in any notification.
+So when multiple email addresses need to be notified of the same update, each address will receive it’s own email.
+It will contain all the notification details of objects from an update message that relate to that email address.
-OR
-For an update with multiple objects, referencing several **mntner** objects, where several objects have a variety of notification attributes, the software builds a matrix of email addresses and updated objects</font>.
+For an update with multiple objects, referencing several mntner objects, where several objects have a variety of notification attributes, the software builds a matrix of email addresses and updated objects.
 This ensures that when an update contains many objects covered by overlapping notification email addresses, only the appropriate details are sent to each email address.

 ###  2.8 Protecting Data

 The RIPE Database provides mechanisms to protect objects and control who can make changes to them.
-In some cases there are also restrictions over who can create <font color="green">,modify or delete</font> certain objects.
+In some cases there are also restrictions over who can create,modify or delete certain objects.

-* Authentication is the way we determine <font color="orange">whose authentication token OR who</font> is attempting to make a change.
+* Authentication is the way we determine who is attempting to make a change.

 * Authorisation is how we decide whether a transaction passing a specific authentication check is allowed to perform a given operation.

-Different types of objects in the database require different levels of protection. <font color="orange">Authentication based on strong encryption is the preferred method, however, this may not always be legally available.
-For this reason, the server supports multiple authentication methods.
+Different types of objects in the database require different levels of protection.
-OR
 The server supports multiple authentication methods.
 Because of the model used, it is not possible to identify who is making an update.
 The **mntner** objects only hold tokens – for example, encrypted password hashes or references to cryptographic keys.
-There is no connection between these tokens and any identifiable person.</font>
+There is no connection between these tokens and any identifiable person.

-<font color="green">In order to make the password tokens a stronger form of protection, the encrypted hashes are hidden from public view.
-These can only be seen if you can supply the clear text password.</font>
+In order to make the password tokens a stronger form of protection, the encrypted hashes are hidden from public view.
+These can only be seen if you can supply the clear text password.

 ####  2.8.1 Authorisation Model

-The **mntner** objects serve as a <font color="green">anonymous</font> container to hold authentication tokens.
+The **mntner** objects serve as a anonymous container to hold authentication tokens.
 A reference to a **mntner** object within any object defines authorisation necessary to perform operations on that object or on a set of related objects.
-Such reference is provided by means of the "mnt-by:", "mnt-lower:", "mnt-routes:", "mnt-domains:", "mnt-ref:", <font color="green">"mnt-irt:"</font> and "mbrs-by-ref:" attributes.
+Such reference is provided by means of the "mnt-by:", "mnt-lower:", "mnt-routes:", "mnt-domains:", "mnt-ref:", "mnt-irt:" and "mbrs-by-ref:" attributes.

 The **mntner** object contains one or more "auth:" attributes.
-Each begins with a keyword identifying the authentication method followed by the authentication information or token needed to enforce that method.<font color="green">The **irt** object also has mandatory “auth:” attributes used for authorisation.</font>
+Each begins with a keyword identifying the authentication method followed by the authentication information or token needed to enforce that method.
+The **irt** object also has mandatory “auth:” attributes used for authorisation.

 When submitting an update that requires authorisation, the authentication information valid for one of the authentication tokens of one of the relevant **mntner** objects should be supplied.
 Different methods require different authentication information, as shown below.